-10.3.2 Projects meeting the provisions of Section 10.3.1(e) above shall be subject to the requirements of Section 10.6.8, "Special Flood Hazard Areas and Flood Prone Areas", and Section 10.8, "Finished Floor Elevations and Lot Grading Plans".
+10.3.2.
+Projects meeting the provisions of Section 10.3.1(e) above shall be subject to the requirements of Section 10.6.8, special flood hazard areas and flood prone areas, and Section 10.8, finished floor elevations and lot grading plans.

-10.3.3 The following projects shall be considered minor in nature and shall be exempted from the stormwater discharge requirements of Section 10.6.3.1 only.
+10.3.3.
+The following projects shall be considered minor in nature and shall be exempted from the stormwater discharge requirements of Section 10.6.3.1 only.
 However, depending on soil types and hydrologic conditions, projects exempted under this provision shall at a minimum provide retention of stormwater runoff generated from the first one inch of rainfall resulting from the developed or redeveloped area.
-In cases where soil types and groundwater table conditions are not conducive to retention systems, a stormwater detention system shall be provided with the above required stormwater volume released over a period of 24 to 72 hours following the storm event.
+In cases where soil types and groundwater table conditions are not conducive to retention systems, a stormwater detention system shall be provided with the above required stormwater volume released over a period of twenty-four (24) to seventy-two (72) hours following the storm event.

-10.3.3.1 Single triplexes and quadraplexes provided that lot coverage including the building, driveways, and parking area does not exceed 35 percent of the total developable lot area and the lot is not part of a larger common plan of development or sale.
+10.3.3.1.
+Single triplexes and quadraplexes provided that lot coverage including the building, driveways, and parking area does not exceed thirty-five (35) percent of the total developable lot area and the lot is not part of a larger common plan of development or sale.

-10.3.3.2 Expansions or modifications to existing projects provided that all of the following requirements are met:
+10.3.3.2.
+Expansions or modifications to existing projects provided that all of the following requirements are met:

-a.
-The site is currently served by an existing and maintained stormwater management system;

-- b.
-The existing site improvements plus the proposed expansion does not exceed 70 percent total site impervious coverage; - c.
-The expansion consists of no more than 2800 square feet of building, sidewalks, and associated parking area.
-The requirement is based on a one-time only expansion or a cumulative expansion up to the 2800 square feet.
-Any further expansions shall be nonexempt and shall meet all the stormwater management requirements of Section 10 of this Ordinance; - d.
+- a.
+The site is currently served by an existing and maintained stormwater management system; - The existing site improvements plus the proposed expansion does not exceed 70 percent total site impervious coverage; - c.
+The expansion consists of no more than two thousand eight hundred (2,800) square feet of building, sidewalks, and associated parking area.
+The requirement is based on a one-time only expansion or a cumulative expansion up to the two thousand eight hundred (2,800) square feet.
+Any further expansions shall be nonexempt and shall meet all the stormwater management requirements of Article 10 of this ordinance; - d.
 The existing stormwater management system can be enlarged to collect and retain or detain, as required above, stormwater runoff from the developed or redeveloped area; - e.
 The proposed improvements and alterations to the project site will not cause unreasonable impacts to adjacent properties; - f.
 All other applicable land development regulations have been met.

-10.3.3.3 New projects which are less than or equal to 35 percent impervious lot coverage up to a maximum of 9000 square feet of impervious lot coverage including building, sidewalks, driveway, and parking area and provided that all of the following are met:
+10.3.3.3.
+New projects which are less than or equal to thirty-five (35) percent impervious lot coverage up to a maximum of nine thousand (9,000) square feet of impervious lot coverage including building, sidewalks, driveway, and parking area and provided that all of the following are met:

 - a.
-No more than 15,000 square feet of the project site is altered, including clearing and earthwork; - b.
+No more than fifteen thousand (15,000) square feet of the project site is altered, including clearing and earthwork; - b.
 Retention or detention of stormwater runoff as required above can be provided; - c.
 The proposed improvements and alterations to the project site will not cause unreasonable drainage impacts to adjacent properties; - d.
 All other applicable land development regulations have been met.

-10.3.4 Projects meeting the requirements of Section 10.3.3 above shall be required to submit a drainage plan meeting the requirements referenced in Section 10.7 below and are subject to "As-Built" inspection and certification.
+10.3.4.
+Projects meeting the requirements of Section 10.3.3 above shall be required to submit a drainage plan meeting the requirements referenced in Section 10.7 below and are subject to "As-Built" inspection and certification.